KapitanMixu/Gui_calculator/README.md

 # Gui_calculator
-Calculator to boardgame Eclipse made with GTK and PyQt
+Calculator to board game Eclipse made with GTK and PyQt